Peter Boghossian: Research misconduct investigation

 In 2018, Boghossian's employer, Portland State University, initiated a research misconduct inquiry relating to the grievance studies affair.
-According to the Chronicle of Higher Education, the university's institutional review board (IRB) concluded that Boghossian violated the ethical guidelines by conducting research on human subjects without approval.
-The University also said it is "considering a further charge that he had falsified data".
+According to the Chronicle of Higher Education, the university's institutional review board (IRB) concluded in December that Boghossian violated the ethical guidelines by conducting research on human subjects without approval.
+Consequently, he was banned from doing research until he had "completed training and could demonstrate that he understood how to protect the rights of human subjects".
+The University also said it was "considering a further charge that he had falsified data".

 After news of the research conduct investigation broke, a number of prominent academics wrote letters defending Boghossian, including evolutionary biologist Richard Dawkins, Harvard psychologist Steven Pinker, mathematician and physicist Alan Sokal, philosopher Daniel Dennett, social psychologist Jonathan Haidt, and psychologist Jordan Peterson.
 Pinker wrote that Portland State University's investigation struck him and his colleagues "as an attempt to weaponize an important [principle] of academic ethics in order to punish a scholar for expressing an unpopular opinion".
 Dawkins suggested that the investigation could be politically motivated: "If the members of your committee of inquiry object to the very idea of satire as a form of creative expression, they should come out honestly and say so.
 But to pretend that this is a matter of publishing false data is so obviously ridiculous that one cannot help suspecting an ulterior motive."
 Peterson said that those pursuing allegations against Boghossian, and not Boghossian himself, were guilty of academic misconduct.

 On the other hand, IRB experts interviewed by Jesse Singal for New York magazine agreed that Boghossian should have sought IRB approval for the study.

-In December 2018, Portland State University ruled that Boghossian had "violated ethical guidelines on human-subjects research".
-Consequently, he was banned from doing research until he had "completed training and could demonstrate that he understood how to protect the rights of human subjects".